top of page

 Hemp is susceptible to pests and diseases.
 Growers need to develop the right techniques for harvesting their crop and hemp farmers may need to invest in specialized equipment and new infrastructure to grow and process a marketable hemp crop.

-All told, hemp is an intriguing crop for farmers to consider getting familiar with.
+All told, hemp is still an intriguing crop for farmers to consider getting familiar with.
 It can be a good rotation with other crops and, if you can find the right market for your hemp harvest, add profitability to your farm operations.

 Here are some additional resources about growing hemp: